Agriculture in Saudi Arabia: Modern agriculture

 In the 1970s, increasing incomes in urban areas stimulated the demand for meat and dairy products, but by the early 1980s government programs were only partially successful in increasing domestic production.
 Bedouin continued to raise a large number of sheep and goats.
 Payments for increased flocks, however, had not resulted in a proportionate increase of animals for slaughter.
 Some commercial feedlots for sheep and cattle had been established as well as a few modern ranches, but by the early 1980s, much of the meat consumed was imported.
 Although the meat supply was still largely imported in the early 1990s, domestic production of meat had grown by 33 percent between 1984 and 1990, from 101,000 tons to 134,000 tons.
 This increase, however, masked the dominant role of traditional farms in supplying meat.
 Although new projects accounted for some of the rapid growth during the 1980s, a sharp decline of roughly 74 percent in beef stock production by specialized projects during 1989 resulted in only a 15 percent fall in meat output.
 This reversal also highlighted the problems in introducing modern commercial livestock-rearing techniques to the Kingdom.

 Commercial poultry farms, however, greatly benefited from government incentives and grew rapidly during the 1980s.
 Chickens were usually raised in controlled climatic conditions.
 Despite the doubling of output, as a result of the rapid rise in chicken consumption, which had become a major staple of the Saudi diet, domestic production constituted less than half of total demand.
 Egg production also increased rapidly during the 1980s.
 The numbers of broiler chickens increased from 143 million in 1984 to 270 million in 1990, while production of eggs increased from 1,852 million in 1984 to 2,059 million in 1990.

 Fishing, however, was an underdeveloped aspect of the Saudi economy despite the abundance of fish and shellfish in coastal waters.
 The major reasons for the small size of this sector were the limited demand for fish and the comparative lack of fish marketing and processing facilities.
 Iraqi actions in releasing crude oil into the Persian Gulf during the Gulf War caused appreciable damage to fish and wildlife in the gulf.
 Data concerning postwar catches were not available in late 1992, but in 1989 the Food and Agriculture Organization of the United Nations estimated Saudi Arabia's total catch at more than 53,000 tons.

 Saudi Arabia is suffering from a major depletion of the water in its underground aquifers and a resultant break down and disintegration of its agriculture as a consequence.
 As a result of the catastrophe, Saudi Arabia has bought agricultural land in the United States, Argentina, Indonesia, Thailand, and Africa.
-Saudi Arabia ranked as a major buyer of agricultural land in foreign countries.
+Saudi Arabia is ranked as a major buyer of agricultural land in foreign countries.